Services in the Housing Office

 - Lodgings are rooms in a resident landlord's own home, in which you share bathroom and kitchen facilities.
 This is often a good choice for those working on a strict budget.

-- General housing advice, including advice about different areas and where to look for rooms or properties, as well as information on all aspects of housing.
+- General housing advice, including advice about different areas and where to look for rooms or properties.

 Overview of HMO (Houses of Multiple Occupation)

 "If you live in a property in which three or more people live, at least one of whom is unrelated to the others and where you share facilities, your council will call this type of accommodation a 'House in Multiple Occupation' or HMO."
 Direct.gov.uk

 HMO properties will typically have fire doors, hard wired and interlinked smoke alarms, fire extinguishers and so on.